 As described above, the taxonomy can be used even when having more than two sites.
 This is done by considering each combination of sites using the taxonomy as illustrated through the paper by Caprihan (2006).
 In Caprihan (2006), there is a two-stage relationship.
 One company outsources work to a company in the same country (USA).
 The company being outsourced to conducts most of the work at their site in India.
 This paper illustrates how the taxonomy can be used when more than two sites are involved.
 In reality, there are three potential relationships, but it seems from the paper, as there is no direct contact with the customer in the US and the people working in India.
-Thus, only two relations are described in Figure 6.
-The paper contains very little information about the relationship between the customer and the company being outsourced to.
+Thus, only two relations are described in Fig. 6.
+The paper contains very little information about the relationship between the customer and the company being outsourced to in the US.
+The main focus is on the insourcing relationship in the company being outsourced to.
 It is noteworthy that by using the taxonomy, it becomes clear that quite a lot of information is missing to fully understand the case described.